ApocalypseArisen/LearningHTML/README.md

 It used to allow you to divide page into individual frames which could be customized with diffrent atributes such as scrolling, resizing, borders etc.
 Better avoid using this unless absolutlly necesarry.

-### Customizing whole page
+### Customizing whole page:
-* Using arguments with opening body tag will afect whole page
+* Using arguments within opning body tag will afect whole page

-* text = "color" argument will set the color of text for the entire page
+'<body bgcolor=#002b3c text="white">'
-* bgcolor will set background color of the entire page
+bgcolor will set background color for entire page while text will set default color of a text within whole body tag.

 # CSS section